syncfusion/blazor-docs/src/diagrams/diagram/user-handle.md

----
-title: "UserHandle"
-component: "Diagram"
-description: "Learn how to add or remove userhandles, userhandles customization, and its event handle in the diagram blazor component"
----

 # User Handles

 User handles are customizable handles that can be used to perform custom actions and default clipboard actions.